CBS Radio: Merger with Entercom

 On March 15, 2016, CBS Corporation CEO Leslie Moonves stated that the company was exploring strategic alternatives that could result in the sale or spin-off of CBS Radio.
 Cumulus Media had been named as one of the potential buyers.
 In July 2016, CBS Radio filed for a planned IPO, which would have spun off the subsidiary as a separate, publicly traded company.
 On February 2, 2017, CBS Radio announced that it had agreed to merge with Entercom, at the time the fourth-largest radio broadcaster in the United States; the sale was to be conducted using a Reverse Morris Trust so that it would be tax-free.
 To comply with federal ownership limits Entercom had plans to divest 14 stations.

 The transaction closed on November 17, 2017, ending the era of network-owned radio stations in America involving the original Big Three (ABC, NBC, and CBS).
 ABC, however, still owned a few stations outside its original network at the time, primarily under the ESPN Radio umbrella.
 Following the purchase, Entercom became the second-largest owner of radio stations in the United States in terms of revenue, with a total of 244 stations, and operations in 23 of the top 25 markets.

 The CBS News Radio and CBS Sports Radio networks were not included in the sale.
-However, CBS Sports Radio was continued to be broadcast by Entercom stations that carried its national programming.
-Hosts and employees of CBS Sports Radio (which has since rebranded as Infinity Sports Network) are now employees of Audacy, Inc. (formerly Entercom).
+However, Entercom took over management of CBS Sports Radio, which continued to be broadcast by Entercom stations that carried its national programming.
+Hosts and employees of CBS Sports Radio – which later separated entirely from CBS, rebranding as Infinity Sports Network, then as Westwood One Sports – are now employees of Audacy, Inc. (formerly Entercom).
+CBS News Radio continued to operate as a division of CBS News but ceased broadcasting operations on May 22, 2026.